rendleyhq/docs.rendleysdk.com/getting-started/export.md

 });
 ```

-If the rendering succeeded, the `result` variable will contain a the final blob of the video, as well as the extension of the file.
+If the rendering is successful, the `result` variable will contain the final Blob of the video, along with the file extension.

 ::: info
-To learn more about on device rendering and best practices, check out this [guide](/getting-started/render-on-device.md)
+To learn more about on-device rendering and best practices, check out this [guide](/getting-started/render-on-device.md).
 :::

 ::: info
-To learn more about server rendering and best practices, check out this [guide](/getting-started/render-on-device.md)
+To learn more about server rendering and best practices, check out this [guide](/getting-started/render-on-device.md).
 :::